Unlimited Runway - A Vital Startup Concept

 Startup Fundamentals: Market, Product, and Monetisation Validation

-The importance or significance of validating the market, product, and monetisation is obvious usually in hindsight.
-Many Startups seem to skip these validations steps, which is what I consider part of Startup Fundamentals.
-Just like the fundamentals of flight are the drag, lift, thrust and weight, the fundamentals of a Startup taking off includes the market, product, and monetisation.
+The importance of validating the market, product, and monetisation is usually obvious only in hindsight.
+Many Startups still skip these validation steps, which is what I consider part of Startup Fundamentals.
+Just like the fundamentals of flight are drag, lift, thrust, and weight, the fundamentals of a Startup taking off include the market, product, monetisation, and increasingly today, customer retention and scalability.

 Significance of an Unlimited Runway

-The importance of an Unlimited Runway is that it gives Startup founders room to breathe and recollect.
-Most Startups are in a mess because everything is new and needs to settle down.
-When cash flows are break even, Founders can take a break from fighting for survival and focus on re-balancing the business fundamentally.
-This gives the Startup a chance to prepare for growth, by validating their Marketing and/or Sales processes.
+The importance of an Unlimited Runway is that it gives Startup founders room to breathe and recalibrate.
+Most early-stage Startups are in a mess because everything is new and constantly changing.
+When cash flows are breakeven, Founders can spend less time fighting for survival and more time improving the business fundamentally.
+This gives the Startup a chance to prepare for growth by validating their Marketing, Sales, Operations, and customer retention processes.

-Our Partner (Noomi) always stresses that Startups should always know how much in Gross Margins they get out of every dollar put into Sales or Marketing efforts (LTV/CAC).
-I agree fully as Startups looking for growth funding need that to first get a better valuation (as they would already be growing faster if they did know), and second to fully convince Investors you know what you are doing.
-An unlimited runway gives you plenty of time to figure out a good enough LTV/CAC.
+Our Partner (Noomi) always stresses that Startups should know how much in Gross Margins they get out of every dollar put into Sales or Marketing efforts (LTV/CAC).
+I fully agree, as Startups looking for growth funding need this to improve valuations and to convince Investors that the growth is sustainable and repeatable.

 Achieving Unlimited Runway

-Business, after all, is a marathon and not a sprint.
-The last men standing are the ones that win the market.
+Business, after all, is still a marathon and not a sprint.
+The last businesses standing are usually the ones that eventually win the market.

 More Knowledge For You